our mission

-On average, a student will spend 300-600 hours on their undergraduate or Master’s thesis.
+is the amount of time a student will spend on his or her undergraduate or Master’s thesis on average.
 For a PhD thesis, this number can go beyond 6,000 hours.

 To you and your career path